-Overusing nail products like strengtheners, polishes, gels (and especially removers) can cause damage which leaves your nails in a weakened state.
+Overusing nail products like strengtheners, polishes, gels (and especially removers) can cause damage that leaves your nails in a weakened state.

 If you always have your nails done and like to change them up often, then your thin nails are probably a sign that you need to take a break from manis for a while.

-You should also avoid detergents, washing up liquid and cleaning products which can get onto your nails.
+You should also avoid detergents, washing up liquid, and cleaning products that can get onto your nails.

 2. Too much moisture.